instana/go-sensor/README.md

     - 'x-loadtest-id'
 ```

-By default the HTTP instrumentation does not collect any headers.
+By default, the HTTP instrumentation does not collect any headers.

 ### Database Calls